|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 |David Larramendy||45||Member of the Executive Board in charge of commercial activities and development

-The Executive Board is appointed for a period of three years and has four members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 72 years.
+The Executive Board is appointed for a period of three years and has five members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 72 years.

 The Executive Board has the widest possible powers to act in all circumstances on behalf of the Company with third parties pursuant to Article 18 of the Bylaws.